 Caroline Lewis-Jones from South Carolina, has been dancing for over 28 years.
 At the age of 18 she moved to New York City where she performed for six years.
 Her credits include the VMA’s with NSYNC, the Latin Grammy Awards, WNBA National Commercial, a French Energy Commercial, Disney Industrials, Britany Spears and Madonna “Me Against the Music” video, MTV’s Body Rock Fitness Video, and more.
 Although successful as a commercial dancer, her true passion lies within contemporary company work, where she has had the opportunity to work for Mia Michaels Company R.A.W, Dee Caspary’s IV Dance Company, Notario Dance Company, Rhapsody and Company, A.S.H Contemporary, and Justin Giles’ Soul Escape.
 In 2001 she traveled to Seoul, Korea where she performed for Jason Parson’s and POZ Dance Theatre.
 In July 2010, Caroline performed with Sonya Tayeh from “So You Think You Can Dance” with her company in Chicago.
 She also choreographs for studios around the country, and teaches for Adrenaline Dance Convention and The Dance Sessions.
 In December 2007, Caroline choreographed and performed a one-woman show, called Finding My Way.
 It was about the loss of her mother and her life currently without her.
 It is her greatest accomplishment yet.
 Caroline also founded Unbound Dance Company in Columbia, South Carolina.
 Her goal as Artistic Director of UNBOUND is to inspire and give dancers young and old, a new outlet to perform.

-New York based artist, Lauren Hummel is an award-winning choreographer and dancer who has been in the industry for nearly 7 years educating and choreographing.
-She began her artistic career at the early age of 3, training vigorously in all styles of dance at her local home dance studio with a competitive background of 15 years.
-She is currently an instructor and choreographer at Artistic Designs Dance Company and is on faculty with Quest Intensive and Turn It Up Conventions.
-She also judges and teaches for Encore DCS and travels to teach and choreograph for studios along the East Coast.
+New York based artist, Lauren Hummel is an award-winning choreographer and dancer in the industry.
+She began her artistic career in Syracuse, NY where she trained in all styles of dance and was a competitive dancer for 15 years.
+During her training Lauren had the privilege of performing with Diavolo Dance Theater at age 15 as a student dancer in a pilot release of the company’s show “Cubicle”.
+Lauren is known for her passionate focus and work in Contemporary dance, which stemmed from her love for the unique movement and detail that she found Contemporary contained growing up as a young artist.
+She is currently an instructor and choreographer at Artistic Designs Dance Company and is on faculty with Quest Intensive and Encore Extreme.
+She also is a judge for Encore DCS, and travels to teach and choreograph for studios all over the country.
 Lauren is a graduate from SUNY Geneseo with a B.S in Business Administration and Minor in Dance where she completed an additional 4 years of performance dance.
-She trained in both the Garth Fagan and Alvin Ailey techniques and worked closely with the Artistic Director of Geneseo Dance Ensemble, Jonette Lancos as an assistant director to the company.
-Lauren also held the positions of choreographer, rehearsal director, and dancer for the company during her 4 years at Geneseo and worked with guest artists Chung-Fu Chang, John Lehrer, and Guy Thorne.
-Lauren is known for her unique and detailed approach to her choreography and for her engaging, authentic, and motivating teaching philosophy which has led her to receive several choreography awards and recognition both regionally and nationally.
+She trained in both the Garth Fagan and Alvin Ailey techniques and was an assistant director for Geneseo’s dance company.
+In addition, Lauren held the positions of choreographer, rehearsal director, and dancer for the company during her 4 years at Geneseo and worked with guest artists Chung-Fu Chang, John Lehrer, and Guy Thorne.
+Two of Lauren’s choreographic projects for the dance company were chosen by adjudicators to represent Geneseo at the American College Dance Association Conference in both 2019 and 2020 where she also performed.
+Lauren is known for her unique and detailed approach to her choreography and for her engaging, authentic, and motivating teaching philosophy which has led her to receive multiple choreography awards and recognition throughout her career both regionally and nationally

 Entertainment industry entrepreneur, award-winning choreographer and infectious educator, Cassie Russo-Sweeney is a born innovator.
 Constantly inspired to create new movement as owner and artistic director of CaRu Entertainment, Cassie's choreography is nationally recognized for its blend of fem funk, hip hop, and street jazz with constant emphasis and focus on self-confidence and bold performance artistry, and can be seen on the performance stage, on TV and film, and in master classes all over the country.